Azure/Industrial-IoT/docs/opc-publisher/readme.md

 OPC Publisher opens the outbound port when the first reverse connection is required.
 This happens when at a published nodes entry with a reverse connected endpoint causes a subscription to be created, or by making an API call with a reverse connection model passed as part of the request, whichever happens first.
 Otherwise the port stays closed.

 It is also important to note that the Endpoint URL presented by the server in the RHEL packet must match exactly the endpoint url used to create the OPC UA client inside OPC Publisher (either the `EndpointUrl` property in the published nodes entry or the Url inside the [ConnectionModel](./definitions.md#connectionmodel)).
 Otherwise connections from the server will be rejected by OPC Publisher.
 This is important because some OPC UA servers do not use a FQDN host name in the endpoint Url in the RHEL packet they send.
 In this case, do not specify the FQDN in the Endpoint Url either.
-Follow instructions to [trouble shoot](./troubleshooting.md) OPC Publisher and in particular enable stack logging using `--sl` to see the endoint url presented by the server when the server connection is rejected, then update the OPC Publisher configuration to match.
+Follow instructions to [trouble shoot](./troubleshooting.md) OPC Publisher and in particular enable stack logging using `--sl` to see the endpoint url presented by the server when the server connection is rejected, then update the OPC Publisher configuration to match.

 ### Configuring event subscriptions